 “But in a great house there are not only vessels of gold and silver, but also some of wood and clay, some for honor and some for dishonor.
 Therefore if anyone cleanses himself from the later, he will be a vessel for honor, sanctified and useful for the Master, prepared for every good work.”
 2 Timothy 2:20-21

 The scripture didn’t state which vessels were actually the vessels of honor.
 Was it the gold, the silver, the wood, or the clay?
 The world would choose the gold and silver.
-God chooses the wood and clay and turns them into the gold or silver vessel.
+God chooses the wood and clay and turns them into vessels of gold and silver.

 Man looks at the outward appearance but God looks at the heart.
 Man thinks he must start out as the gold or silver vessel, but God chooses the simple and turns them into something beautiful.
 There are some very beautiful vessels in this world, but are they useful?

 My mug has never been used.
-I am sure the artist intended for it to be useful, however it is not used as anything but a decoration.
+I am sure the artist intended for it to be useful, however, it’s not used as anything but a decoration.
 I don’t want to run the risk of breaking it or ruining it.
 So it sits on a shelf and is only looked at.
 It is pretty but it isn’t useful.

-During the same trip my son also picked out a glass.
-Here is what he chose:
+During the same trip, my son also picked out a glass.
+Here’s the glass he chose:

-Yes it is a very plain glass, but for our family it is very useful.
+The glass is very plain, but for our family, it’s very useful.
 My son’s glass is used over and over again.
-Mine is only dusted from time to time.
+My mug, well it’s only dusted from time to time.
 His plain-looking glass is filled up, emptied, tossed in the sink, thrown in the dishwasher, and then placed back in the cupboard to be used again.

 We have to stop looking at the outer appearance of the vessel and start looking at what is inside the vessel.
 If we keep looking at the vessel we are looking at man and his ability.
 Look instead at what is being held inside the vessel.
 When you look inside the vessel you are looking at God and what He can do.